128 hen harriers confirmed ‘missing’ or illegally killed in UK since 2018, most of them on or close to grouse moors

 ‘Partnership working’ according to Natural England appears to include authorising the removal of hen harrier chicks from a grouse moor already under investigation by the police for suspected raptor persecution (here) and accepting a £75k ‘donation’ from representatives of the grouse shooting industry that prevents Natural England from criticising them or the sham brood meddling trial (see here).
 This is in addition to a £10k ‘donation’ that Natural England accepted, under the same terms, in 2021 (here).

-Thankfully, the Scottish Government has finally decided to act by introducing a grouse moor licensing scheme under the Wildlife Management & Muirburn (Scotland) Bill.
-This new legislation, due to be voted on by the Scottish Parliament today, will mean that grouse shooting estates will have their licences suspended/revoked if, on the balance of probability, it is shown that any new raptor persecution crimes are linked with grouse moor management on that estate.
+Thankfully, the Scottish Government has finally decided to act by introducing a grouse moor licensing scheme under the Wildlife Management & Muirburn (Scotland) Act 2024.
+The intention behind this new legislation is that grouse shooting estates could have their licences suspended/revoked if, on the balance of probability, it is shown that any raptor persecution crimes (& some other associated offences) are linked with grouse moor management on that estate.

-So here’s the latest gruesome list.
+So here’s the latest gruesome list of ‘missing’/illegally killed hen harriers since 2018.
 Note that the majority of these birds (but not all) were fitted with satellite tags.
 How many more [untagged] harriers have been killed?

 February 2018: Hen harrier Saorsa ‘disappeared’ in the Angus Glens in Scotland (here).
 The Scottish Gamekeepers Association later published wholly inaccurate information claiming the bird had been re-sighted.
 The RSPB dismissed this as “completely false” (here).